Gray countries with texture denote areas of future engagement.

 14,017,450 hectares (54,122 sq. mi.)

 The Bili-Uele Protected Area Complex is located in the remote north of the Democratic Republic of Congo, along the border of the Central African Republic.
-The region consists of savanna mosaic north of the Uele River and lowland primary forest to the south.
-Both of these eco-regions support high levels of biodiversity, including forest elephants, lions, and the last remaining undisturbed population of the eastern chimpanzee.
-An estimated 35,000–65,000 eastern chimpanzees are found in the protected area complex.
-In spite of this, very little is known about the Bili-Uele area, and few organizations are working there.
+The region consists of savanna mosaic north of the Uele River and lowland primary forest to the south, both of which support high levels of biodiversity.

 Our solutions to the challenges in the Bili-Uele Protected Area Complex: